TannerBarcelos/covid-insider/README.md

 ![img](readmeimg.png)

-> Recently refactored due to data loss.
-This was my first ever web-dev project in college which sprouted my passion for the web and data visualization.
-This application does not serve as something to impress, but to inform and look back on growth.
+**This project is developed in VanillaJS, HTML, and CSS on purpose.
+It was my first project in college but I also wanted to test ChartJS performance in a raw, non SPA environment**